 You can give them what they’re looking for by building a float pool that takes some of the pressure off your full-time staff.
 And by using technology that eases your scheduling burden, you can prioritize shifts based on difficulty to fill, quickly routing work to the right float pool nurse and allowing your full-time staff to rest easy on their off days.

 Enhance safety and quality

-Improving safety and quality can go a long way in standing out as a great place to work for your nurse professionals.
+Improving safety and quality can go a long way in standing out and as a part of building a great place to work for your nurse professionals.
 Almost one out of every three post-acute nurses reports that organizations ignored safeguards to get work done during the pandemic—45% of those said the situation hasn’t improved.
 This is an opportunity for organizations like yours to stand out from other post-acute work environments as a safe place for post-acute nursing professionals to work.

 Almost 30% of post-acute nurses are looking for something new, and you can be their fresh start.
 By supplementing your full-time staff with strategic use of per diem nurse professionals, you can reduce burnout of your existing staff, reduce turnover, and step confidently into a new era of nurse engagement at your facility.

 Megan is a business writer with over 15 years’ experience in healthcare enterprise technology.
 She holds an MBA and B.S. in Healthcare Administration.
 She now keeps an ongoing eye on the latest developments and successes in healthcare admin technology and the people who use it to build a better world for providers, patients, and their care communities.